-Figure 3-6 Startup screen
+Figure 3-6: Startup screen

 If the diagnostic tests detect an error condition, a system error screen will replace the startup screen.
-See chapter 15: Troubleshooting or appendix F: System Care, Service and Support.
+See chapter 15: Troubleshooting on page 313 or appendix F: System Care, Service and Support on page 387.
 Otherwise, call your Edwards Lifesciences representative for assistance.